Elias Díaz Player Props: Rockies vs. Astros

 Elias Díaz At The Plate

-- In 32.9% of his games this season, Diaz has had at least one RBI.
-He's picked up more than one in 15.9% and driven in three or more of his team's runs in four contests.
+- In 32.5% of his games this year, Diaz has notched at least one RBI.
+In 13 of those games (15.7%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.